JacksonCampolattaro/python-raytracing/README.md

 ### Running

-Make sure all dependencies are installed, there aren't many, but if there are any missing, the runtime should let you know what you need anyway.
+Make sure all dependencies are installed.
+My copy of Fedora came with all the libraries I needed, but if there are any missing on your computer, the runtime should let you know what you need anyway.

 The program can be run via
 ```